 You might be wondering why are these ranges so large?
 That’s because website costs depend on a whole slew of factors, including who builds your site, what type of site you’re building, what hosting service you choose, and what templates and extensions you add.

-For example, you could build a website yourself for about $60/year.
-Or you could hire a freelancer, which might cost you anywhere from a couple of hundred dollars to a couple thousand, depending on their hourly wage and the duration of the project.
-Or you could work with an agency, which can cost upwards of $50,000.
+For example, you could build a website yourself using a website builder or content management system for a few hundred or thousand dollars per year.
+Or you could hire a freelance web developer, which might cost you a couple thousand or tens of thousands of dollars, depending on their hourly wage and the duration of the project.
+Or you could work with an agency, which can cost upwards of $100,000.

 In this post, we’ll focus on the DIY route since it’s the most affordable option.
 For example, with CMS Hub, you can get all the tools you need to create and optimize your web content, convert visitors into leads, and secure your site for $300 per month.